Why Does My Dog Follow Me Around?

 Train your dog to stay calm when they’re on their own — instead of sad-singing “All By Myself” until you come home.

 If your dog tries to scarf down literally everything in sight, you need this advice.

 Six animal behaviorists and I share our pro tips for boosting the confidence of a fearful dog.

-Yep, research says your dog is the special little snowflake you tell them they are.
+Yep, research says your dog is as special and perfect as you tell them they are.

 Karen B. London, Ph.D., is a Certified Applied Animal Behaviorist and Certified Professional Dog Trainer who specializes in working with dogs with serious behavioral issues, including aggression, and has also trained other animals including cats, birds, snakes, and insects.
 She writes the animal column for the Arizona Daily Sun and is an Adjunct Professor in the Department of Biological Sciences at Northern Arizona University.
 She is the author of six books about training and behavior, including her most recent, Treat Everyone Like a Dog: How a Dog Trainer’s World View Can Improve Your Life.